rycolab/website/content/authors/pawel/_index.md

 ---
 # Display name
-title: Jiaoda Li
+title: Pawel Wolowiec
-secondary: 李矫达

 # Username (this should match the folder name)
 authors:
-- jiaoda
+- pawel

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: Master's Student

 # Organizations/Affiliations
 organizations: